ambujtewari/datasci315-fall2025/README.md

 ## Note on the use of generative AI

 As ntoed above, generative AI use is allowed for homeworks.
 However, it is _not_ allowed in exams.
 Quizzes are meant as a preparation for exams.
-It is in your best interest to simulate exams conditions when solving the quizzes.
+It is in your best interest to simulate exam conditions when solving the quizzes.

 ## Academic Integrity